brugr9/Heartbeat51/README.md

 #### 2.3.1.
 Plugin MQTT

 UE project "Heartbeat" makes use of built-in IOT plugin "MQTT" (see figure 2.2.).
-Note: With UE 5.1 as of January 2023, the plugin is not yet documented.
+Note: With UE 5.1 as of January 2023, the plugin is Beta and is not yet documented.

 ![ScreenshotPlugin](Docs/ScreenshotPlugin.png)
 *Figure 2.2.: Unreal Engine Plugins Browser Tab with Built-in IOT Plugin "MQTT"*